keptn/lifecycle-toolkit/docs/docs/guides/auto-app-discovery.md

 It also includes a `spec.workloads` list that defines the workloads to be included.

-Pre-/post-deployment tasks and evaluations for the `KeptnApp` can also be added to this resource manually but this is not required for observability.

 As an example, consider the following application, consisting of multiple deployments, which is going to be deployed into a Keptn-enabled namespace.